jellysheep/shm_manager/README.md

 ## Implementation details

-Anonymous shared memory regions are created using `memfd_create`.
+Non-persistent shared memory regions are created using `memfd_create`.
 File descriptors are sent to clients over abstract unix sockets using `SCM_RIGHTS`.

 ## License